Business Valuation: Comparable Transaction Method

 The “Deal Dynamics”

-Look at the details once you have found a few deals that have good potential for use.
-Market conditions significantly impact all deals, so carefully study them, including industry trends, etc. For instance, buyers paid astronomical prices for information company acquisition at the height of the technology bubble in early 2000.
+Once you have found a few deals with good potential for use, look at the details.
+Market conditions significantly impact all deals, so carefully study them, including industry trends, etc. For instance, buyers paid astronomical prices for information company acquisitions at the height of the technology bubble in early 2000.

 • Buyer type: In the past, strategic buyers have paid more because of their innate ability to understand business collaborations.
 Find out if the buyer was a strategic buyer or a financial backer.